Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 **Maximizing Throughput**

-The above requirements introduce a fixed overhead when a kernel is triggered.
+Buffer synchronization requirements introduce a fixed overhead when a kernel is triggered.
 Therefore, to maximize throughput, the window size should be set to the maximum that the system will allow.

-For example, a 4 tap single-rate symmetric FIR with a `2560` sample input/output window operating on ``int32`` data with ``int16`` can produce an output window buffer in `357` clock cycles, which - taking into account kernel's startup overhead (`40` lock cycles) - equates to throughput of up to `6448 MSa/s` (based on 1 GHz AIE clock).
+For example, a 4 tap single-rate symmetric FIR with a `2560` sample input/output window operating on ``int32`` data with ``int16`` implemented on AIE can produce an output window buffer in `354` clock cycles, which - taking into account kernel's startup overhead (around `40` lock cycles) - equates to throughput of close to `6500 MSa/s` (based on 1 GHz AIE clock).

 .. note:: To achieve maximum performance, producer and consumer kernels should be placed in adjacent AIE tiles, so the window buffers can be accessed without a requirement for MM2S/S2MM DMA stream conversions.